banudalamanli/Algorithms/algorithmic_puzzles_nkarumanchi/Chapter_6_Trees/README.md

 - **Height of a tree :** The maximum height among all the nodes of the tree.
 Or in other words, it is the number of edges on the longest downward path between the root and a leaf
-- **Depth of a tree :** The maximum depth among all the nodes of the tree *\*For a given tree the depth and height returns the same value.*
+- **Depth of a tree :** The maximum depth among all the nodes of the tree <br>
+*For a given tree the depth and height returns the same value.*

 ### BINARY TREES